Think I’ve overlooked you and your work? Here are a few tips on how to make sure your work is on the PolymerClayDaily radar:

 Use Google for Technical Questions

 There are many places to read about techniques and equipment.
-I focus on art and esthetics and I don’t have good answers to technical questions.
+I focus on art and aesthetics and I don’t have answers to technical questions.
 A google search will get you the quickest answers or you might join a forum of supportive artists who can help.

 “I am still somewhat overwhelmed by the mention of my work on May 23.
 It is amazing the power of Facebook, Flickr and blog sites like PolymerClayDaily when they connect.
-One of the pictures on my Flickr site has had 1,509 viewers.
 Amazing!” –Fanita Miller Brandeis